 A teenage scout, Rafael Rivera, wandered away from the scouting party on Christmas Day and got lost.
 For two weeks, he wandered down the Virgin River to the Colorado River to Black Canyon.

-He followed the Las Vegas Wash up to a mesa where the Southern Nevada Vocational Technical Center is now located.
+He followed the Las Vegas Wash up to a mesa where the Southeast Career and Technical Academy is now located.
 From this mesa, he could see springs and meadows.

 Rivera returned to his caravan and led the party to the lush meadows and springs.
 The route they followed became known as the Old Spanish Trail.
 The area Rivera discovered was named Las Vegas, meaning "the meadows" in Spanish.